Guseyn/scaffold/md/content.md

 It looks super simple, because I want to focus on content and interactive snipets.
 It should handle all cases with common tags, have good support for markdown and unison snippets.

+I am creating this scaffold because I also want to focus on the problem of reusability and create a clean HTML and CSS for that.
+If I did it right in some project, I would not feel much focus in the pursuit to finish the design sooner.

-Below, I will just test all content and interactive elements.
+Below, I will just test all the content and interactive elements.

 # Testing Standalone H1